About this report

 Oxford continues to be recognized as a leader in sustainability.
-In 2019, we achieved the top score in our sector as assessed by the Global Real Estate Sustainability Benchmark (GRESB).
-We retained our position in the Top 3% out of about 950 global companies and funds and #1 in the Americas Diversified Office/Retail, Non-Listed Sector.
+In 2020, we achieved 5-Star ranking by the Global Real Estate Sustainability Benchmark (GRESB).
+We ranked in the Top 7% out of about 1200 global companies and funds.

 Oxford uses an Operational Control approach to set its Organizational Boundary.